pavanpodila/react-fielder/README.md

 with a transformation function.
 This HOC wrapper will transform values bi-directionally, always ensuring the type of the input-value.

-`withInputTransformation(Component, fromValueFn, toValueFn)` is our HOC wrapper for doing this transformation.
+`withInputTransform(Component, fromValueFn, toValueFn)` is our HOC wrapper for doing this transformation.

 - `Component`: This is the Input control that renders the input